 Emergency responders may administer naloxone to prevent death or other severe health concerns associated with overdose.
 Some people have access to take-home kits with dosages of naloxone for self-administration or administration by non-medical persons.15

-Naloxone can come injectable, with a needle, or nasal spray forms.4 Call (800) 662-HELP (4357) to speak with a treatment professional about what options you may have for harm reduction and overdose management.
+Naloxone can come injectable, with a needle, or nasal spray forms.4 Call 800-405-1685 (Who Answers?) to speak with a treatment professional about what options you may have for harm reduction and overdose management.

 Taking fentanyl in the company of someone you trust and who understands fentanyl overdose can reduce your risk of serious harm.
 Talk with your loved ones if you face the risk of overdose from intentional or unintentional consumption of fentanyl.